Who is Maya?

 Our Vision

-Our vision is a world where everyone, regardless of age, ability, culture and class has access to good quality theatre experiences.
+Our vision is a world where everyone, regardless of age, ability, culture and class enjoys enriching theatre, arts and heritage experiences.

 Our Mission

-We bring together organisations and individuals who passionately want their work to enable social change and racial justice in the arts.
+We bring together individuals and organisations who passionately want their work to enable racial justice and social change by:-

-To engage with young people and underrepresented communities across the UK:
+Engaging young people and underrepresented communities across the UK in creative processes:

-- supporting career pathways for individuals through coaching and mentoring
+- Supporting career pathways through coaching and mentoring

 Latest Activity